 going to be more particles at that energy, because (6.21)

 is per state.
 For example, consider the number of thermally excited

 atoms in a thin gas of hydrogen atoms.
-The number of atoms that
+The number

 - The Maxwell-Boltzmann distribution gives the number of particles per single-particle state for a macroscopic system at a nonzero temperature.